rhine3/audiomoth-guide/guide.md

 https://github.com/rhine3/audiomoth-guide.
 DOI: <>
 ```

-If you modify this document and would like to make a .pdf version, you can use `pandoc` on the command line to compile the PDF version from Markdown: `pandoc guide.md -o guide.pdf --variable urlcolor=cyan --variable linkcolor=MediumSeaGreen --template default.latex`.
+If you modify this document and would like to make a .pdf version, you can use `pandoc` on the command line to compile the PDF version from Markdown: `pandoc guide.md -o guide.pdf --variable urlcolor=cyan --variable linkcolor=MediumSeaGreen --template pandoc/template.latex`.

 ## Acknowledgements